niranjan-fartare/obsidian/Data Engineering/Spark.md

 ## Operations on RDD

-- Transformation : Get a RDD as a output when processing
+- Transformation : Returns a RDD as a output when processing
 	- `map`
 	- `filter`
 	- `reduce`
-- Action : Get a Collection or Value as a output
+- Action : Returns a collection or Value as a output when processing
 	- `collect` : Collect result of transformations from partitions
 	- `count` : Count number of items in RDD
 	- `take(n)` : Output top `n` items
 	- `saveAsTextFile()` : Save output as txt file
 ### Transformations

+- Operations that create new RDDs from existing RDD
 - Narrow Transformation : Perform operations on specific partitions, (Eg, `map`, `filter`)
-- Wide Transformation : Perform operations on multiple partitions, (Wg, `reduceByKey`, `Joins`)
+- Wide Transformation : Perform operations on multiple partitions, (Eg, `groupBy`,`reduceByKey`, `Joins`)

 ![[Screenshot 2025-02-02 at 11-49-31 Learning Spark Second Edition - LearningSpark2.0.pdf.png]]

 ## Lazy Evaluation

 - `Transformations` are not called until `Actions` are performed.
 # Optimization Techniques in Spark

 ## Re-partition and Coalesce